How to Become an Income Tax Officer in India?

 • Commissioner of Income Tax (CIT): Heads an entire regional or functional unit, overseeing all activities related to tax administration, enforcement, and revenue collection.

-• Principal Commissioner and Chief Commissioner of Income Tax: Such officials have top management positions encompassing policy formulating at the national level strategy and all other higher functions of the income-tax department.
+• Principal Commissioner and Chief Commissioner of Income Tax: These officials hold top management positions that encompass policy formulation at the national level, strategy, and all other higher functions of the Income Tax Department.

 Skills for Career Growth